 As an adult student looking to enroll at the College, know that we offer flexible and convenient programs to fit your busy schedule.
+Microcredentials offer a fast track to specific, in-demand skills.
+You can earn a valuable career credential upon completion, and courses can also be applied to an existing degree or certificate program if you want to continue on.
 Fifteen of our degrees and certificates can be completed fully online with many others offered half or more online.
 In-person alternatives in the afternoon and evening are available, too.
-In addition to our variety of class times and formats, we also offer a choice of locations.
-Our main campus in Dryden is supplemented by extension centers in Cortland and Ithaca.
-Extension centers deliver classes in the heart of our sponsoring counties, offering a targeted selection of general education courses and in-demand career areas as part of our new Make it Work program.

 Learning online doesn’t mean you have to sacrifice quality for convenience while you earn your degree.
 All of our online degree programs and courses are fully accredited the same as our traditional classroom courses and programs.

 Also, many of the classes required to complete other degree programs are offered online, allowing students to tailor their schedule to their specific needs.

 You can access your Tompkins Cortland online course using any Internet connection, anytime, anywhere.

 These degree programs can be completed fully online:

 - Creative Writing/Screenwriting, A.A.

 - Hotel and Restaurant Management, A.A.S.